bungeemonkee/TemplateVault/README.md

 # Template Vault

-A simple proof of concept that processes a template file, pulls the needed values out of Vault, then writes the result to a new file.
+A simple tool to generate local dev config files from a template in git using values stored in Hasicorp Vault.

 ## Using Template Vault